-- Toolbox talk and review of the JSA must be conducted with all personnel involved in the operation. - A sufficient number of personnel must be available and under the supervision of the Supervisor.
-The Supervisor should be in direct radio contact with the Bridge. - Mooring area should be clear of obstructions, decks should have anti-slip surfaces, and the area of operations should be well lit. - Heaving lines should have no added weighty material. - Mooring equipment onboard the Terminal should be inspected by the line handlers prior to use with messenger lines and heaving lines.
-They must guarantee these are in good condition and are regularly inspected. - Onboard the LNGC mooring equipment is checked prior to use by the Loading Master. - Mooring layout should be suitable for the expected conditions; use of very short mooring lines should be avoided.
-The mooring plan (prepared in advance by the Senior Marine Advisor) should be discussed during the toolbox talk onboard the Terminal. - Personnel must not stand in the bight of ropes or wires. - Personnel must remain in a position of safety avoiding "snap back" zones when moorings are under strain.
+- Toolbox talk and review of the JSA must be conducted with all personnel involved in the operation. - A sufficient number of personnel must be available on shore quay side under the foreman supervision.
+The Foreman should be in direct radio contact with the Master on bridge. - Mooring area should be clear of obstructions, decks should have anti-slip surfaces, and the area of operations should be well lit. - Heaving lines should have no added weighty material. - Mooring equipment onboard the Terminal should be inspected by the line handlers prior to use with messenger lines and heaving lines.
+They must guarantee these are in good condition and are regularly inspected. - Onboard the LNGC mooring equipment is checked prior to use by the Loading Master. - Mooring layout should be suitable for the expected conditions; mooring plan (prepared in advance by the Marine Specialist) should be discussed during the toolbox talk onboard the Terminal. - Personnel must not stand in the bight of ropes or wires. - Personnel must remain in a position of safety avoiding "snap back" zones when moorings are under strain.
 Snap back areas should be identified. - Winch operations should be undertaken by competent personnel to ensure excessive loads do not arise on moorings. - Mooring ropes should not be secured on the winch drum end.